 Glaucoma is a condition of the optic nerve, which is the nerve at the back of your eye that sends your vision to your brain.
 Traditionally, glaucoma is always thought of as the pressure in your eyes is too high.
 This high pressure can result in damage to the optic nerve and cause loss of vision.
 However, recently it has been discovered that although pressure plays a role, it doesn’t necessarily have to be high, out of the abnormal range, to cause the damage.
 It’s just that it is too high for your eyes, and lowering the pressure is necessary to decrease the risk of developing glaucoma.
-In this article we are going to answer the question of how to test for glaucoma and treatments available.
+In this article, we are going to answer the question of how to test for glaucoma and the treatments available.

 It’s very important to get your eye pressure checked to make sure the nerves of your eyes stay healthy.
 Glaucoma is caused by many factors and some of them are unknown.
-The biggest factor for glaucoma is the pressure in the eye called the intraocular pressure.
+The biggest factor for glaucoma is the pressure in the eye called intraocular pressure.
 That is one factor that needs to be treated and controlled.
 By keeping the pressure down, glaucoma can be managed.

 There is also a genetic component to glaucoma.
 This means that if you have a family history of glaucoma, you’re much more likely to develop the disease.
 Also, some people with certain eye conditions or underlying health conditions in general, such as diabetes, or short-sighted people are more likely to get glaucoma.